Sensely/SenselySDK-iOS/README.md

 - `ENABLED_BITCODE` flag should be set to `NO` for your app (some our `third-party` dependencies don't include bitcode)

 - `SenselyWidget` can be pushed only in `UINavigation` controller.
 So app's root controller where widget is going to be pushed should be embeded in the navigation one.
+- "compiling for iOS x.0, but module 'SocketIO' has a minimum deployment target of iOS y.0' y > x, known limitation of cocoapods which are going to be fixed in Cocoapods v1.8.0, see [here](https://github.com/CocoaPods/CocoaPods/issues/9105),[here](https://github.com/CocoaPods/CocoaPods/issues/10968): current workaround is to set Pod's project deployment target on version x.0

 ## Full Documentation and more details